The International Arbitration Review: Portugal

 iv Local institutions

-The Oporto Commercial Association also has an important arbitration centre, and has recently approved new arbitration rules following international best practices.
+The Oporto Commercial Association also has an important arbitration centre and has in 2015 approved new arbitration rules following international best practices.

 Further to a public initiative, several arbitration centres were recently created in different (and until now, highly improbable) fields, such as consumer conflicts and administrative and tax disputes.
 These centres have strong state support and very strict procedural rules.
 Only those people that are listed by the respective centres can be appointed as arbitrators.